lilydjwg/swapview-rosetta/README.md

 swapview is a simple program to view processes' swap usage on Linux.
-This is intended to be a lilydjwg's version of Hello World program.
+This repository is the one of multiple implementations, intended to be a lilydjwg's version of Hello World program.
+For a daily use version, see [swapview](https://github.com/lilydjwg/swapview).

 How to run the speed comparison
 ----